-Thus, during 2019, the Department on Aging launched the third phase of its assessment process: conducting a series of community conversations to understand what current and potential participants wanted from their senior centers and what models, partnerships, and funding sources might make these ideas a reality.
+During 2019, the Department on Aging launched the third phase of this assessment process under the auspices of the Milwaukee County Commission on Aging Advisory Council: conducting a series of community conversations to understand what current and potential participants wanted from their senior centers and what models, partnerships, and funding sources might make these ideas a reality.
 This report presents the results of eight formal and twelve informal community conversations on the future of our senior centers held between June and November of 2019 across Milwaukee county, in addition to input received online.